 The Community Relations Officer is the primary point of contact at the Students' Association for local residents.
-As well as sitting on both the SRC and SSC, their role consists of being the representative for all students with regards to community matters.
+As well as sitting on the SRC, their role consists of being the representative for all students with regards to community matters.
 In order to fulfil this role, they sit on a number of local committees.

 St Andrews is a small town that plays host to a large and diverse community.
 It is inevitable that issues of contention arise which are perpetuated by negative student stereotypes.
 The Community Relations group is here to aid in breaking down these stereotypes by ensuring that issues arise less frequently and are dealt with appropriately when they do.
 By aiming to have community-wide, rather than just student-wide initiatives, we hope to facilitate communication and interaction amongst all residents.

 We aim to provide information to new students regarding road safety and settling into a new town.
 Additionally, it is important to inform returning students who are perhaps moving into private accommodation about the importance of being a respectful neighbour.
 Ensuring that student events such as Freshers’ Week, Raisin Weekend, and May Dip cause as little disruption to local residents as possible is another vital aspect of our role.

 We work with societies and subcommittees to increase the number of activities carried out with the involvement of the local community.

 The Community Council is one of the most vocal local committees, which consists of twenty elected board members and the four Fife councillors.
 The Community Relations Officer and the Students' Association President sit on the council to ensure that students are fairly represented as members of the community.
 The meetings are monthly, at 7pm on the first Monday of the month, in the Burgh Chambers of St Andrews Town Hall.